Custom protocol in libp2p

 proc new(T: typedesc[TestProto]): T =

-# every incoming connections will in be handled in this closure
+# every incoming stream will be handled in this closure

-# Read up to 1024 bytes from this connection, and transform them into
+# Read up to 1024 bytes from this stream, and transform them into

 # a string